JuliaRobotics/Caesar.jl/docs/src/concepts/using_manifolds.md

 ### Q3) What is the Exponential map

 The exponential map does the opposite of the logarithm.
-Image a tangent vector ``X`` emanating from point ``p``.
+Imagine a tangent vector ``X`` emanating from point ``p``.
 The length and direction of ``X`` can be wrapped onto the curvature of the manifold to form a line on the manifold surface.
 ### Q4) What does `vee`/`hat` do

 `vee` is an operation that converts a tangent vector representation into a coordinate representation.
 For example Lie algebra elements are tangent vector elements, so `vee([0 -w; w 0]) = w`.
 And visa versa for `hat(w) = [0 -w; w 0]`, which goes from coordinates to tangent vectors.